WHY, WHO, WHAT, WHEN, WHERE and HOW of College Financial Aid

 WHY fill out the FAFSA?

-College is expensive, but worth it.
-Financial aid includes grants, scholarships, work study, and as a last resort, student loans.
-College enrollment is an investment in your future career.
-FAFSA and the CSS profile are required to qualify for many sources of financial aid for college.
+College is expensive, increasingly so.
+Financial aid can include grants, scholarships, work study, and as a last resort, student loans.
+College is an investment in your future career and earning potential.
+The median lifetime earnings over $1 million higher for people with bachelor's degrees than high school diplomas.
+Financial aid can make this important investment more affordable.
+Two main forms are used in the US for financial aid processing.
+Either the FAFSA and the CSS profile may be required to qualify for many sources of financial aid for college.

 WHO?

-College bound seniors need to complete the FAFSA to access financial aid.
-Juniors can prepare by researching college cost carefully, and creating an account.
+College bound seniors and students currently in college, intending to enroll the following year need to complete the FAFSA and/ or CSS profile in order to access financial aid.
+High school juniors can prepare by researching college cost carefully, and creating a FAFSA account.

 WHAT is the FAFSA?